Ever wondered what to eat in Kyoto? Well, we’d suggest preparing your tastebuds for a Japanese food experience like no other!

 Matcha is the preferred choice for a traditional Kyoto tea ceremony.
 Instead of steeping the powder, you whisk it into hot water, creating a frothy green drink.

-It’s got about the same amount of caffeine found in basic green tea or black tea but less caffeine compared to brewed coffee.
-It should help wake you up a bit while also aiding in digestion so you can try more Kyoto dishes.
+Matcha has about the same amount of caffeine as found in basic green tea or black tea, but less caffeine compared to brewed coffee.
+It should help wake you up a bit while also aiding in digestion so you can try even more Kyoto dishes!

-Besides preparing Matcha for tea, some restaurants use it as an ingredient.
-You can find Matcha ice cream, cakes, and various baked goods.
+Besides preparing matcha for tea, we noticed that some restaurants use it as an ingredient.
+We’ve spotted matcha ice cream, cakes, and various baked goods around the city.
+(And we loved all of them!)

 Kyoto is further from the sea, so fresh fish wasn’t always an option.
-Locals lightly season the fish and add a little vinegar.
+We learned that locals lightly season the fish and add a little vinegar.
 It helps preserve the food while also giving it a slightly different flavour.

 Traditional sushi includes rice and raw fish wrapped in a type of seaweed called nori.
 Instead of nori, Kyoto-style sushi comes wrapped in a type of kelp called kombu.

-For authentic Kyoto sushi, take a trip to Izuju.
+For authentic Kyoto sushi, we’d suggest taking a trip to Izuju (292-1 Gionmachi Kitagawa).
 The restaurant first opened in 1912 and serves a wide assortment of sushi toppings.
-They even have sushi wrapped in tofu skins.

 Taiyaki

-You’ll find most of these meals at fancy restaurants throughout the city.
+You can find many of the meals we’ve already talked about at fancy restaurants throughout the city.
 But what about Kyoto street food?
-Start with Taiyaki.
+Start with taiyaki.
 This sweet doughy Japanese treat is made to resemble a fish and comes stuffed with a filling.

 Traditional taiyaki has a red bean paste filling.
-You can also find it with a variety of other fillings.
+We’ve also seen it stuffed with a variety of other tasty fillings.
 Look out for versions filled with whipped cream, chocolate, and sweet potatoes.

-You’ll find taiyaki throughout Kyoto, often served fresh but also sold in packages.
+You’ll find taiyaki throughout Kyoto, both served fresh and sold in packages.

-While cities across Japan offer this sweet food, Kyoto has its own preparation method.
-Bakers blend high-quality wheat.
-They allow the dough to set overnight, resulting in a light and fluffy pastry.
+While we saw this sweet food in cities across Japan, Kyoto has its own preparation method.
+Bakers blend high-quality wheat, and allow the dough to set overnight, resulting in a light and fluffy pastry.